-R # Time VRF Violation Se everity Levels (CIP-004-6) Horizon Lower VSL Moderate VSL High VSL Severe VSL calendar years of the previous PRA completion date.
-(3.5) R4 Operations Planning and Same Day Operations Medium The Responsible Entity did not verify that individuals with active electronic or active unescorted physical access have authorization records during a calendar quarter but did so less than 10 calendar days after the start of a subsequent calendar quarter.
+R# Time VRF Violation Se everity Levels (CIP-004-6) Horizon Lower VSL Moderate VSL High VSL Severe VSL calendar years of the previous PRA completion date.
+(3.5) The The Despensible Entity The Despensible Entity The Despensible Entity R4 Operations Planning and Same Day Operations Medium Responsible Entity did not verify that individuals with active electronic or active unescorted physical access have authorization records during a calendar quarter but did so less than 10 calendar days after the start of a subsequent calendar quarter.
 (4.2) The Responsible Entity did not verify that individuals with active electronic or active unescorted physical access have authorization records during a calendar quarter but did so between 10 and 20 calendar days after the start of a subsequent calendar quarter.
 (4.2) OR The Responsible Entity has implemented processes to verify that user accounts, user account groups, or user role categories, and their specific, associated privileges are correct The Responsible Entity did not verify that individuals with active electronic or active unescorted physical access have authorization records during a calendar quarter but did so between 20 and 30 calendar days after the start of a subsequent calendar quarter.
 (4.2) OR The Responsible Entity has implemented processes to verify that user accounts, user account groups, or user role categories, and their specific, associated privileges are correct The Responsible Entity did not implement any documented program(s) for access management.
 (R4) OR The Responsible Entity has implemented one or more documented program(s) for access management that includes a process to authorize electronic access, unescorted physical access, or access to the designated storage locations where BES Cyber System Information is located.
 (4.1)

-R # Time VRF Violation Severity Levels (CIP-004-6) Horizon Lower VSL Moderate VSL High VSL Severe VSL The Responsible Entity has implemented processes to verify that user accounts, user account groups, or user role categories, and their specific, associated privileges are correct and necessary within 15 calendar months of the previous verification but for 5% or less of its BES Cyber Systems, privileges were incorrect or and necessary within 15 calendar months of the previous verification but for more than 5% but less than (or equal to) 10% of its BES Cyber Systems, privileges were incorrect or unnecessary.
-(4.3) OR The Responsible Entity has implemented processes to verify that access to the designated storage locations for BES Cyber System Information is correct and necessary within 15 calendar months of the previous verification but for more than 5% but less than (or equal to) 10% of its BES Cyber System Information storage locations, privileges were and necessary within 15 calendar months of the previous verification but for more than 10% but less than (or equal to) 15% of its BES Cyber Systems, privileges were incorrect or unnecessary.
-(4.3) OR The Responsible Entity has implemented processes to verify that access to the designated storage locations for BES Cyber System Information is correct and necessary within 15 calendar months of the previous verification but for more than 10% but less than (or equal to) 15% of its BES Cyber System Information storage locations, privileges were The Responsible Entity did not verify that individuals with active electronic or active unescorted physical access have authorization records for at least two consecutive calendar quarters.
-(4.2) OR The Responsible Entity has implemented processes to verify that user accounts, user account groups, or user role categories, and their specific, associated privileges are correct and necessary within 15 calendar months of the previous verification but for more than 15% of its BES Cyber Systems, privileges were
+R # Time VRF Violation Se verity Levels (CIP-004-6) Horizon Lower VSL Moderate VSL High VSL Severe VSL The Responsible Entity has implemented processes to verify that user accounts, user account groups, or user role categories, and their specific, associated privileges are correct and necessary within 15 calendar months of the previous verification but for one BES Cyber System, privileges were incorrect or unnecessary.
+(4.3) and necessary within 15 calendar months of the previous verification but for two BES Cyber Systems, privileges were incorrect or unnecessary.
+(4.3) OR The Responsible Entity has implemented processes to verify that access to the designated storage locations for BES Cyber System Information is correct and necessary within 15 calendar months of the previous verification but for two BES Cyber System Information storage locations, privileges were incorrect or unnecessary.
+(4.4) and necessary within 15 calendar months of the previous verification but for three BES Cyber Systems, privileges were incorrect or unnecessary.
+(4.3) OR The Responsible Entity has implemented processes to verify that access to the designated storage locations for BES Cyber System Information is correct and necessary within 15 calendar months of the previous verification but for three BES Cyber System Information storage locations, privileges were incorrect or unnecessary.
+(4.4) The Responsible Entity did not verify that individuals with active electronic or active unescorted physical access have authorization records for at least two consecutive calendar quarters.
+(4.2) OR The Responsible Entity has implemented processes to verify that user accounts, user account groups, or user role categories, and their specific, associated privileges are correct and necessary within 15 calendar months of the previous verification but for four or more BES Cyber Systems, privileges were